apostrophecms/apostrophe-elasticsearch/README.md

 }
 ```

-You can also configure custom weights for various properties if present in the doc:
+You can also configure custom boosts for various properties if present in the doc, decide what fields to index, and do much more, including passing options through to Elasticsearch.
+Here is a more complex configuration with all of the options in play:

 ```javascript
 // in app.js